rcarrata/rcarrata.github.io/_posts/2020-05-05-deploy-amqstreams-without-cluster-admin.md

 Error from server (Forbidden): kafkaconnects.kafka.strimzi.io is forbidden: User "andrew" cannot list kafkaconnects.kafka.strimzi.io in the namespace "test-kafka": no RBAC policy matched
 ```

-12. Apply the clusterroles to the user andrew to allow them to manage objects from the kafka crds (and also interaction with the kafka cluster operator):
+12. Apply the cluster roles to the user andrew to allow them to manage objects from the Kafka CRDs (and also interact with the Kafka cluster operator):

 ```
 $ oc adm policy add-cluster-role-to-user strimzi-admin andrew cluster role "strimzi-admin" added: "andrew"
 ```

-Check that the andrew user can now to manage kafka crds objects:
+Check that the andrew user can now manage Kafka CRD objects:

 ```
 $ oc get kafkaconnects --as=andrew